lukasvdgaag/lukasvdgaag/README.md

 ### Hi there 👋
 I'm Lukas, a Dutch Java programmer who creates Minecraft plugins.

 I am the founder of GCNT, a Minecraft Bukkit plugin development team.
-We creates free, premium, and custom resources, as well as websites and Discord bots.
+We create free, premium, and custom resources, as well as websites and Discord bots.
 Need something custom?
 Join our Discord: https://www.gcnt.net/discord.

 - 👨‍💻 Lead developer of GCNT Development